 “Most dance asks ‘what can my arm do’, whereas Hijikata asked, ‘what is my arm?'” – Tanya Calamoneri¹

-This section can be for the purpose of physical conditioning in order to improve range of motion so that when a qualia grabs us, we have more of a physical ability to go along with its wishes.
-However, it is always best to go deeper.
-How?
-With imagery or qualias.
+This section can be for the purposes of physical conditioning, but it is always best to be guided by imagery or qualias.
 What twists in life?
-What resonates (or even spicier, what is your shadow) that so happens to twist?
-Once the qualia is found, this is what does the twisting.
+What resonates (or even spicier, what is the shadow) that so happens to twist?
+Once the qualia is found, this is what is doing the twisting.

 Something rotates your arm internally to the maximum from shoulder to finger.
 Then the body is allowed to twist in order to find even more rotation.
 Your extremity will wind up behind you.
-It will be the same as if somebody were twisting your arm (or a particular qualia if you found one).
+It will be the same as if somebody were twisting your arm.
 Your body follows.
 Do the same with external rotation.
-It is recommended to use expiration with internal rotation and inspiration with external rotation.
-See Figure 8.1 and 8.2.
+Experiment with using breath with these internal and external rotations.

 Exercise 1: Upper Extremity Alternating Twist (Single Arm)